 Barangaroo stood up for her culture instead of letting others trample over it.
 Why should others dictate how you look?
 I totally agree with her!

-Today Barangaroo is a hero among Aboriginals – especially women – and now she’s a hero of ours too.
+Today Barangaroo is a hero among First Nations people – especially women – and now she’s a hero of ours too.